psi1703/otp-relay-psi/docs/help/00-overview.md

 - Terminal Server access guide
 - Important notes and tips

-## Recommended reading order for new user
+## Recommended reading order for new users

 1. New user onboarding
 2. Reset RTA password